SirbayC/Tulipa-OBZ-CaseStudy/docs/src/index.md

 Tutorial for the OBZ case study as an example of the full workflow of Tulipa.

+!!! warning "Not tested for multi-year"
+    Although we use years in the tutorial below, we haven't tried it on a multi-year case study.
+Your experience may vary.

 We are basing ourselves on the Tulipa [data pipeline/workflow](#TODO).
 To help us navigate this workflow, we'll reproduce the diagram from the link above here.
 For more details on the steps of the workflow, check the original link, or follow the tutorial.